Rochor: The Verge

 The Verge, formerly Tekka Mall, is the first and largest modern shopping centre at Little India in Rochor, Singapore.
 It opened in 2003.
 The Verge has two buildings, the main building and Chill @ The Verge.
 It is located in the southern part of Little India, with the main building located on the junction of Serangoon Road and Sungei Road and the Chill @ The Verge located on the junction of Perak Road and Sungei Road.
 Both of the buildings are separated by Clive Road and the mall lies opposite Tekka Centre across Serangoon Road.
 On 16 July 2008, the mall was revamped, which also brought about the name change from Tekka Mall to The Verge.

 Tekka Centre

-Tekka Centre is a relatively smaller shopping centre in Little India, Rochor.
+Tekka Centre is a relatively small shopping centre in Little India, Rochor.

 On the ground floor is a hawker centre with stalls which sell Indian vegetarian meals, served on banana leaves or on stainless steel platters, besides Chinese vegetarian, North Indian and Malay food.

 At the wet market which is on the same level, stalls sell fresh seafood, especially crabs from Sri Lanka, and vegetables.
 There are also many Chinese stalls selling vegetables that are specially flown in from India.

-MRT station
+Transportation

 Rochor MRT station is a Mass Rapid Transit station on the Downtown line Stage 2 in Singapore, formerly known as the Bukit Timah line.
 The station links the East West line and the North East line along the Bukit Timah corridor, serving the commercial areas to the south of Little India.
 This station was originally planned to interchange itself but the plan was abandoned.